• Skip to content

 For example, share customer satisfaction data with your employees and confront employees when they are not demonstrating the desired behaviors.

-Send employees to refresher classes when expectations fall short of your high service standards.
+Send employees to refresher classes when expectations fall short of your high service standards and customer service guarantee.

 7. Reward and Recognize Good Service